 Volume indicators should give you a better perspective.
-You can discover what knowledgeable financial professionals are doing.
+Through using them you can discover what knowledgeable financial professionals are doing.

-The Intraday Intensity was born to overcome the limitations of other volumes indicators.
+The Intraday Intensity Indicator was created to overcome the limitations of other volumes indicators.

-Unfortunately, the Intraday Intensity examines only the end of day volumes.
-We don’t know what intraday movement has been supported by high volume.
+Unfortunately, the Intraday Intensity Indicator examines only the end of day volumes.
+We cannot determine from this indicator what intraday movement has been supported by high volume.

 To sum up, we use rarely this indicator and we never use it alone.

 There are other volumes based indicators: VWAP, Positive and Negative Volume Indexes, On Balance Volume and Chaiken’s Money Flow.

 You can learn more about this indicator, reading these resources:

 MORE FROM FINANCE STRATEGY SYSTEM